AnimusAILabs/animus-client/README.md

   console.log("AI:", response.choices[0].message.content);
 }
 ```

+#### Automatic History Management

+The SDK automatically handles compliance violations for chat history:

+* Responses with compliance violations are not added to the internal conversation history
+* This prevents problematic content from being included in the context window for future requests
+* No additional code is required for this behavior

 *   **Violation Categories:** The system can detect categories such as `pedophilia`, `beastiality`, `murder`, `rape`, `incest`, `gore`, `prostitution`, and `drug_use`.
 *   **Best Practices:**